Monday, September 16, 2024

 Stockholm, September 14th to 15th

 Saturday we caught a train from the Copenhagen central station to Malmo, Sweden where we boarded the train to Stockholm.
-Three and a half hours later we had a city map, tickets to Oslo, and caught a cab to our hotel.
+Three and a half hours later we had a city map, tickets to Oslo (we're always planning ahead), and caught a cab to our hotel.

 Breakfast at Malmo train station.